shyampurk/LaravelBasicChatApp/README.md

 1. Install dependencies for Laravel backend

-    -   composer install
+        composer install

 2. Install dependencies for Vue frontend

-    -   npm install
+        npm install

 ### Configure

 To configure this app, you have to first perform some steps to generate the configuration parameters.

-#### Step 1.
-PubNub Signup - [Signup](https://dashboard.pubnub.com/signup) for PubNub service and get your PubNub keys (Publish key, subscribe key and secret key)
+#### Step 1: PubNub Signup

+[Signup](https://dashboard.pubnub.com/signup) for PubNub service and get your PubNub keys (Publish key, subscribe key and secret key)

 Note: One the new keys are generated, you also have to enable "Storage & Playback" and "Access manager" features for them.

-#### Step 2.
-Start servers - Open the XAMPP control panel and start the Apache server and MySQL server.
+#### Step 2: Start servers

+Open the XAMPP control panel and start the Apache server and MySQL server.
-#### Step 3.
-Database setup -  Open PhPMyAdmin web console and import the [sql file](chatapp.sql) to create a new database (named chatapp) for the application.

-#### Step 4.
-Clone the repo - Clone this repositpry under the web root folder of XAMPP Apache web server.
+#### Step 3: Clone the repo - Clone this repositpry under the web root folder of XAMPP Apache web server.

-#### Step 5.
-Update configuration - In the cloned repository, update the following files with the configuration parameters as follows.
+#### Step 4: Update configuration - In the cloned repository, update the following files with the configuration parameters as follows.

    1. Open the file [PubnubConfig.php](/app/PubnubConfig.php) and update the following